What Is an EVM? The Basics of Electronic Voting Machines

 Malicious software could interfere with voting and might not be detected before use.

-Thus, several techniques are used to check the software to ensure that it is not faulty or intercepted.
+Thus, several techniques are used to check the software to ensure it is not faulty or intercepted.

 The threats these machines are exposed to make them less preferable to the optical scanning technology.